Planteome/plant-trait-ontology/README.md

 This is the repository for the plant trait ontology.

-Note that you are not a Planteome ontology developer then you are probably in the wrong place.
+Note that if you are NOT a Planteome ontology developer then you are probably in the wrong place.
 The TO can be accessed via its official
 PURLs: